ttoff/dpdk/readme.md

 3. Open `run.cmd` in your text editor of choice and edit the `set PANDA_PATH=` to point to your Panda3D installation directory
 4. Run `run.cmd`

+*Note: If you have an issue with the installation, you may need to download the Build Tools for Visual Studio 2022 from https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022*

 ## Tutorial

 * [Creating a Data Pack](#creating-a-data-pack)